ait-detectmate/DetectMateService/docs/docker-compose.md

 The `fluentout`service receives data from the `detector`, parses it from the proper detectmate protobuf format, and then writes the alerts to the logfiles `output.%Y%m%d`.

-While writing to a logfile is just an example in this setup, you can refer to the [Fluentd documentation](https://docs.fluentd.org/) for guidance on writing alerts to other targets.
+While writing to a log file is just an example in this setup, you can refer to the [Fluentd documentation](https://docs.fluentd.org/) for guidance on writing alerts to other targets.

 ### Building the image